-Article 7, The Palestine Mandate (adopted 24 April 1920, entry into force 29 September 1923): "The administration of Palestine shall be enacting a nationality law, which shall include provisions to facilitate the acquisition of Palestinian citizenship by Jews who take up their permanent residence in Palestine"; see also Norman Bentwich, 'Palestine Nationality and the Mandate' (1939) 21(4) Journal of Comparative Legislation and International Law 230: "[i]t is notable that throughout the Order the words 'Palestinian citizenship' and 'national.'
+Article 7, The Palestine Mandate (adopted 24 April 1920, entry into force 29 September 1923): "The administration of Palestine shall be enacting a nationality law, which shall include provisions to facilitate the acquisition of Palestinian citizenship by Jews who take up their permanent residence in Palestine"; see also Norman Bentwich, 'Palestine Nationality and the Mandate' (1939) 21(4) Journal of Comparative Legislation and International Law 230: "[i]t is notable that throughout the Order the words 'Palestinian citizenship' and 'citizen' are used in place of the words 'nationality' and 'national.'
 That terminology marks the difference which exists in Oriental countries between allegiance to a State, which is citizenship, and membership of a nationality within State, which is a matter of race and religion.
 Arabs and Jews in Palestine claim respectively to have Arab and Jewish nationality, but they are equally Palestinian citizens."